Prontu: Emergency Obstetric & Newborn Care Training

 [2018-2020] Prontu: Improving health provider skills, competency and confidence to address obstetric emergencies in Timor-Leste.

-This project receives funding support from the Australian Government’s Department of Foreign Affairs and Trade (DFAT) through an innovationsXchange grant.
+This project received funding support from the Australian Government’s Department of Foreign Affairs and Trade (DFAT) through an innovationsXchange grant.

 Check out similar projects

 Learn More About:

 Stand with HAI